 Dina’s grandfather emigrated from Greece in 1911, landing at Ellis Island.
 Growing up, Dina had a close relationship with him, spending much of her free time helping him around his restaurant.
 Since there was no church or Greek school nearby, her grandfather taught her to count and write the alphabet in Greek and introduced her to wonderful Greek food.
 When they took family trips, the first thing Dina looked for at any restaurant was a calendar with a picture of the Parthenon on the walls to see if it was run by Greeks.
 Later Dina honored the life and memory of her grandfather by purchasing a brick with his name on it at the restored Ellis Island.
 Additionally, when she took the oath of office at the beginning of her tenure in Congress, she did so with her hand on her grandfather’s Greek Bible.

 As a proud Greek woman, Dina’s heritage has greatly influenced her outlook and perspective on life and the world.
-She has spoken out in favor of Hellenism in the classroom throughout her thirty-four year tenure as a political science professor at the University of Nevada, Las Vegas, as well as in the Nevada legislature where she sponsored resolutions honoring the consecration of the new Greek church in Las Vegas and recognizing that Macedonia is Greek.
-The Pan-Macedonian Association of America distinguished her for this effort.
+She has taught about democratic theories and principles derived from ancient Greece, especially Pericles, in the classroom throughout her thirty-four year tenure as a political science professor at the University of Nevada, Las Vegas.
+She has also spoken out in favor of Hellenism in the Nevada legislature where she sponsored resolutions honoring the consecration of the new Greek church in Las Vegas and recognizing that Macedonia is Greek.
+The Pan-Macedonian Association of America formally recognized her for this effort.
 She also received the Pericles award for civic leadership from the American Hellenic Council in Los Angeles in 2009 and was recognized by PSEKA at the 26th Annual Cyprus and Hellenic Leadership Conference in Washington, D.C.
-More recently, Dina was honored at the 2012 Salute to Women event hosted by the Daughters of Penelope.
+Dina was honored at the 2012 Salute to Women event hosted by the Daughters of Penelope.